USS New York (BB-34): Pacific theater

 Selected to return to action in the Pacific Theater in late 1944, she transited the Panama Canal on 27 November, and arrived in Long Beach, California on 9 December, breaking down at least once along the way and losing an observation plane in bad weather.
 She conducted refresher training off Southern California in December 1944 and January 1945.
 New York departed 12 January and rendezvoused with Idaho, Tennessee, Nevada, Texas, and Arkansas, forming a support force for the invasion of Iwo Jima.
 New York lost a blade off her port screw just before the invasion began and briefly put in for temporary repairs at Eniwetok from 5 to 7 February.
 She returned to the group, which was near Saipan, on 11 February.
 Together, they arrived at Iwo Jima on 16 February and began the pre-invasion bombardment.
 During the three days of shore bombardment that followed, New York expended 6,417 rounds, including 1,037 14-inch rounds.
 One of her salvoes struck the primary ammunition dump on the island, causing "the most spectacular secondary explosion in the campaign."
 She retired from the area on 19 February and arrived at Ulithi on 21 February.

 After a permanent repair to her port propeller at Manus from 28 February to 19 March, she rejoined Task Force 54 at Ulithi on 22 March in preparation for the invasion of Okinawa.
 Joined by Maryland, Colorado, and West Virginia, the fleet of battleships began its bombardment of Okinawa on 27 March.
 Providing shore bombardment, and later naval artillery support for ground forces, New York was on station for 76 consecutive days, during which she expended 4,159 rounds of 14-inch ammunition and 7,001 rounds of 5-inch ammunition.
 She was subjected to a kamikaze attack on 14 April which destroyed one spotting plane on its catapult, but the Japanese aircraft crashed 50 yd from the ship and New York received only superficial damage, suffering two men injured.
 She was detached on 11 June, her gun barrels having been worn out by fire, and proceeded to Pearl Harbor to have her guns relined in preparation for the invasion of mainland Japan.
 She stopped by Leyte on 14 June and arrived at Pearl Harbor on 1 July.
 She was in the harbor on 15 August, the end of the war.

 During World War II, New York spent 1,088 days with the Atlantic Fleet from December 1941 to November 1944, and 276 days with the Pacific Fleet.
 She expended a total of 53,094 rounds of all types totaling 3548.9 ST, traveled 123867 mi, spent 414 days underway, and consumed 22367996 gal of fuel oil.
-New York received three battle stars for her wartime service.